sudohahaha/synthetic/README.txt

 ./generate -f 200 -p 2000 -m 1000 -g 50 -e 1.7 -a syn_flood

 * extra parameter -a would include a attack pattern, here is syn_flood attack
-* if you want DIY the paramerts, set -d and the terminal will ask for the input